KatyRoffe/reading-notes/README.md

 # reading-notes
-Class 102: Sunday in the Park with Reading Notes
+Sunday in the Park with Reading Notes

 Hello, my name is Katy.
 Thank you for visiting my [GitHub](https://github.com/KatyRoffe).
 ___